junxit/us-congress-bills-111/metadata.md

 - 2009-06-12 — Placed on the Union Calendar, Calendar No. 75.
 - 2009-06-12 — Reported by the Committee on House Administration.
 H. Rept.
 111-152.
 - 2009-06-12 — Reported by the Committee on House Administration.
 H. Rept.
 111-152.
+- 2009-07-07 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Harper objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-07-07 — Considered under suspension of the rules. (consideration: CR H7721-7723)
+- 2009-07-07 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+131.
+- 2009-07-07 — Mrs. Christensen moved to suspend the rules and agree to the resolution.
+- 2009-07-09 — Considered as unfinished business. (consideration: CR H7867-7868)
+- 2009-07-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-09 — On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 410 - 8, 2 Present (Roll no. 515). (text: CR 7/7/2009 H7721)
+- 2009-07-09 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 410 - 8, 2 Present (Roll no. 515).(text: CR 7/7/2009 H7721)